DivanDesign/EvolutionCMS.snippets.ddGetMultipleField/README.md

 	* Default value: `0`

 * `totalRowsToPlaceholder`
-	* Desctription: The name of the global (MODX)Evolution placeholder that holds the total number of rows.
+	* Description: The name of the global (MODX)Evolution placeholder that holds the total number of rows.
 		The placeholder won't be set if `totalRowsToPlaceholder` is empty.
 	* Valid values: `string`
 	* Default value: —

 * `resultToPlaceholder`
-	* Desctription: The name of the global (MODX)Evolution placeholder that holds the snippet result.
+	* Description: The name of the global (MODX)Evolution placeholder that holds the snippet result.
 		The result will be returned in a regular manner if the parameter is empty.
 	* Valid values: `string`
 	* Default value: —